 Answer: At this time, there is a Treasurers’ Workshop scheduled for Feb.
 21-22 in Phoenix, Ariz., which will be dedicated to training for treasurer’s in Union Pacific locals.
 UTU locals on Union Pacific properties, in March 2009, will be converting to the UTU’s ‘direct receipts’ program.

-As always, there will training at the 2009 UTU regional meetings.
+As always, there will be training at the 2009 UTU regional meetings.
 December 4, 2008

 Question: I am required, and have already filed, IRS Form 990 for 2007.
 Must I still file Form 990-N?
 May 23, 2008